Judge Ruled In Trump’s Favor Given Federal Nomination; Legal Experts Sound Alarm: Report

-Judge Ed Artau, who is nominated to become a federal district court judge, was part of a panel that ruled last month that Trump's lawsuit against the Pulitzer Prize Board could progress, reports said.
+Judge Ed Artau was part of a panel that ruled last month that Trump's lawsuit against the Pulitzer Prize Board could progress, reports said.
 The case challenged protections for journalists and called for overturning a major Supreme Court decision that limits lawsuits from public officials against the media.

 Just weeks after issuing his opinion in the case, Artau met with Sen. Rick Scott's staff and then interviewed with the White House.
-Soon after, Trump nominated him to the federal bench, Politico reported.
+Soon after, Trump nominated him to serve as a judge for the US Southern District of Florida, Politico reported.

 The Georgetown University-educated judge has a lengthy history on the bench with several prestigious appointments.
 However, some legal experts worry about the optics and implications for his nomination.